adamfoneil/LearnEF/README.md

 I'm teaching myself EF Core because.... why not?
-I have a whole ecosystem of tools that use with a Dapper-based ORM approach, namely [ModelSync.UI](https://github.com/adamfoneil/ModelSync.UI).
+I have a little ecosystem of tools that use with a Dapper-based ORM approach, namely [ModelSync.UI](https://github.com/adamfoneil/ModelSync.UI).
 This is a rapid, low-friction way to evolve a database model, but it's intended for a shared development database.
 It's not meant for offline dev databases.

 I've messed with EF before so I'm not totally new to it, but there are a couple things about it I still find excruciating.